-In PYP, ManageBac is used as our reporting platform.
+In EY portion of the PYP, ManageBac is used to share the End of Year Progress report with families.
+It is also used as our attendance tracker and school wide announcement platform.
+You can send attendance notes through ManageBac.
 You can also see more information about your child's current unit of inquiry.
-You can send attendance notes through ManageBac.